- Home

 Any instance of voluntary committed cost sharing must be approved by either:

-- SOM/SON Management Center for proposals submitted by the School of Medicine (SOM) and School of Nursing (SON),
+- Medical and Nursing Management Center (MNMC) for proposals submitted by the School of Medicine (SOM) and School of Nursing (SON)

-- Deans (or their designee) for PAMC-affiliated schools or institute/center leadership and the Office of Research & Innovation for proposals submitted by Campus units.
+- Deans (or their designee) for PAMC-affiliated schools or institute/center leadership and the Office for Research & Innovation for proposals submitted by Campus units.

 If approved, commitments of mandatory and voluntary committed cost sharing should appear in the proposal budget in SPS.
 If awarded, cost sharing included in the proposal budget will be loaded into SAP by Treasury Billing Services.